 Located in the historical center of Rome, via Vittorio Veneto, known as via Veneto, connects Piazza Barberini with Porta Pinciana, the wall gate close to one of the entrances of Villa Borghese.

-Along its path, starting from Piazza Barberini, you can meet luxury hotels, stately buildings and famous cafes but also masterpieces from different periods such as the Fountain of the Bees, the Church of Santa Maria Immacolata with the Capuchin crypt, and Porta Pinciana.
+Along its path, starting from Piazza Barberini, you can meet luxury hotels, stately buildings and famous cafes but also masterpieces from different periods such as the Fountain of the Bees, the church of Santa Maria della Concezione with the Capuchin crypt, and Porta Pinciana.